-To enable the organisational arrangements of England/Wales and Ireland to be established and discussed, the following discussion is split in two.
-The first section covers the organisational arrangements in Ireland to water services with the second section detailing the organisational arrangements in England/Wales from 1973 to 2002.
+To enable the organisational response of governments in England/Wales and Ireland to be established and discussed, the following discussion is split in two.
+The first section covers the organisational response of government in Ireland to water services with the second section detailing the organisational responses in England/Wales from 1973 to 2002.